huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 Video generation requires a lot of memory because you're generating many video frames at once.
 You can reduce your memory requirements at the expense of some inference speed.
 Try:

-1. model offloading offloads pipeline components that are no longer needed to the CPU
+1. offloading pipeline components that are no longer needed to the CPU
 2. feed-forward chunking runs the feed-forward layer in a loop instead of all at once
 3. break up the number of frames the VAE has to decode into chunks instead of decoding them all at once